iacs-cs207/cs207-2016/policies.md

 **Lab Deadlines and Late Days**

-Labs **must** be turned in on time, including the project-based labs.
-The project schedules is your group's to manage (keep on it!).
+Homework and Project **must** be turned in on time, including the project-based labs.

-Nada.
+Eceptions: Nada.
 No exceptions, except for illness, with a doctor's certificate.

 **Regrading Policy**

-Some labs will be randomly graded.
-You will only no after the fact, which ones these were.
+Some homeworks will be randomly graded.
+You will only know after the fact, which ones these were.
 If you think we were too harsh, please ask for a regrade within a day of getting your grade.

 **Guest Lecture Attendance**